ArtskydJ/jpc-autonomous-framework/README.md

 	- If you *do not* have a mecanum or X-drive, you will want to change how strafing works:
 		- If you have an H-drive, you will have to rewrite `driveFlFrBlBr()`, and modify `driveLeftRightStrafe()` and `driveForwardTurnStrafe()` accordingly.
 If you need help with this, please create an issue on github.
 		- If you don't have strafing, just delete all references to `strafe` in `driveLeftRightStrafe()` and `driveForwardTurnStrafe()`.
 Again, if you need help, create an issue.

+#Contributing

+First, when commenting or asking questions, please do not be vague.

+If you see a typo or want to add documentation, please click the edit button on [github](https://github.com/ArtskydJ/jpc-autonomous-framework), (it looks like a pencil,) and edit the file.
+That will send me a pull request, and I will merge it when I get the chance.

+If you want to add/modify/delete code; go ahead, then make a pull request, and tell me what your code does.

+If you have a question; create an issue on github.
+That way, the community can be involved.
+If it is about the *way* the code works, an issue is probably the way to go.
+If it is about *how* the code works, check the documentation, then create an issue.

+If you find a bug; create an issue on github, or fix it and send a pull request.
+Or both.

+If you have concerns that this will help teams that don't know how to program, keep those concerns to yourself!
+VEX is about learning.

 #Basic API